cryoem-sweden/docs/acq/talos.rst

 7. Open the direct alignment tab.
 8. Centre the beam with beam shift.
 9. Do the Autofocus routine.
-10. Run the Autocoma routine as described :ref:`here <advanced-microscopy-autocoma>`.
+10. Run the Autocoma routine as described :ref:`here <autofunctions-autocoma>`.
 11. Insert the objective aperture.
 12. :ref:`centre the objective aperture <advanced-microscopy-centre-objective-aperture>`.
 13. Redo the auto-focus and stigmator autofunction.